snu-csl/pyrisc/asm/README.md

 ## Introduction

-This directory contains Makefile, linker script (`link.ld`), and sample RISC-V assembly code to show how to build PyRISC-compatible RISC-V executable files.

-## fib.s

-The file `fib.s` is a RISC-V assembly code that computes the Fibonacci number.
-This file shows that you are allowed to use all the RISC-V pseudo-instructions such as `li`, `mv`, `call`, `ret`, etc. supported by the GNU toolchain.
+This directory contains Makefile, linker script (`link.ld`), and sample RISC-V assembly programs to show how to build PyRISC-compatible RISC-V executable files.
+This directory also has several RISC-V assembly programs that can be used to verify the correctness of pipelined RISC-V simulators.
+Note that you are allowed to use all the RISC-V pseudo-instructions such as `li`, `mv`, `call`, `ret`, etc. supported by the GNU toolchain.

+## RISC-V programs

+This directory contains the following RISC-V assembly programs and their pre-compiled executable binaries.

+* `fib.s`: computes the Fibonacci number.
+* `sum100.s`: computes the sum of integers from 1 to 100.
+* `forward.s`: shows a sequence of instructions that require data forwarding.
+* `branch.s`: shows a case for mispredicted branch.
+* `loaduse.s`: shows an example of load-use data hazard.

 ## Building the executable file